Mohamed-Mostafaaa/alx-system_engineering-devops/0x00-shell_basics/README.md

 17-tree:Create the directories welcome/, welcome/to/ and welcome/to/holberton in the current directory.

-18-commas: List all the files and directories of the current directory, separated by commas (,) and the directory names should end with a slash (/). holberton.mgc: Detect Holberton data files.
-Holberton data files always contain the string HOLBERTON at offset 0.
+18-commas: List all the files and directories of the current directory, separated by commas (,) and the directory names should end with a slash (/).

+19-school.mgc: Detect School data files.
+School data files always contain the string SCHOOL at offset 0.